-Pages in WDKBA Purpose Guidance notes Data field names and units/format Proposal Portal If the global data are not provided you can enter values for min, best and max values of survey estimates.
+Pages in WDKBA Proposal Purpose Guidance notes Data field names and units/format Portal Density or relative abundance of mature individuals To determine how global and site-level populations are assessed To support WDKBA If the global data are not provided you can enter values for min, best and max values of survey estimates.
 If you only have one estimated number then put that in Best and leave min and max empty.
 Source data need to be sufficiently detailed for global, site, evidence of presence and RU numbers to be able to find the publication/webpage/contact individual during the review process or if subsequently queried.
 Select the nature of occurrence for the species - multiple options can be selected and are used to apply relevant criteria calculations.
-Justify why species aggregate, are part of best 5% of habitat, are in one of the top 10 largest aggregations etc. with some detail to allow review.
-Year site value (Min and max year if averaged over several years - numeric, integer, year) Min site value (numeric, integer) Best Site value (numeric, integer) Source site value (text; this should clearly describe where the site data estimate comes from -links to webpages or references to publications should be provided in full) Derivation of estimate (dropdown menu) Evidence of Presence (text; provide evidence that the species is present at the site - if based on observation by an expert then name expert with contact e-mail) Year of Presence (numeric integer; give year when species last observed at site) Min no. of Reproductive Units (RUs) (numeric, integer) Define RUs for species (text; provide a text description of what would constitute 10 RUs for the species) Source RU data (text; this should clearly describe where the site data RU estimate comes from -links to webpages or references to publications should be provided in full.
-If based on expert sightings, then provide the name and email address of the expert.
-Nature of occurrence (dropdown; select here multiple options needed to apply different criteria) Justification for nature of occurrence (text; describe why you selected the various nature of occurrences.
-In particular, justify why the species is considered to form aggregations for D1) Source of justification (text; provide source of information used in the justification in sufficient detail that a reviewer can locate it) Additional details site estimate (text; additional notes can be put here to help explain the site estimate provided) Density or relative abundance of mature individuals To determine how global and site- level populations are assessed For assessing B3c, data need to be provided on density of mature individuals OR relative abundance of mature Density_individuals (numeric, float, individuals per km2) Relative_abundance_individuals (numeric, float)
+Justify why species aggregate, are part of best 5% of habitat, are in one of the top 10 largest aggregations etc. with some detail to allow review. for both min and max otherwise - numeric, integer, year) Min site value (numeric, integer) Best Site value (numeric, integer) Source site value (text; this should clearly describe where the site data estimate comes from -links to webpages or references to publications should be provided in full) Derivation of estimate (dropdown menu) Evidence of Presence (text; provide evidence that the species is present at the site - if based on observation by an expert then name expert with contact e-mail) Year of Presence (numeric integer; give year when species last observed at site) Min no. of Reproductive Units (RUs) (numeric, integer) Define 10 RUs for species (text; provide a text description of what would constitute 10 RUs for the species) Source of RU data (text; this should clearly describe where the site data RU estimate comes from -links to webpages or references to publications should be provided in full.
+If based on expert sightings, then provide the name and email address of the expert).
+Nature of occurrence (dropdown; select here multiple options needed to apply different criteria) Justification (Criterion D aggregations) (text; justify why the species is considered to form aggregations at the site for D1) Source of justification (text; provide source of information used in the justification in sufficient detail that a reviewer can locate it) Additional details site estimate (text; additional notes can be put here to help explain the site estimate provided) Density_individuals (numeric, float, individuals per km2) Relative_abundance_individuals (numeric, float) individuals functionality Guidelines section 3.9